Retina heroRetina hero

 Proliferative

-and potential blindness — fast, precise treatment is
+that can lead to blindness — fast, precise treatment is required.

 Causes of diabetic retinopathy